-However, the results produced during the development of a PhD thesis or MSc dissertation may have originated or may originate a patent or trade secret owned by NOVA - for example, if the student is remunerated (even if through a scholarship from FCT - Fundação para a Ciência e Tecnologia) and have used significant resources from NOVA.
+However, the results produced during the development of a PhD thesis or MSc dissertation may have originated or may originate a patent or trade secret are owned by NOVA - for example, if the student is remunerated (by NOVA or through a scholarship from FCT - Fundação para a Ciência e Tecnologia) or have used significant resources from NOVA.
 In these cases, students must comply with the duties as defined in article 9 of the IP Policy (e.g. confidentiality or not disclosing the invention before being authorized to do so).